RahulGarg10/Time-Series-Analysis-1-FE_GWP_1-/README.md

 ### 4. Diagnosis:

-1)Calculate the sample excess kurtosis.
+- Calculate the sample excess kurtosis.
 Values greater than 0 indicate fat tails.

-2)Heteroscedasticity: Use statistical tests like the ARCH-LM test or visualize volatility clustering.
+- Heteroscedasticity: Use statistical tests like the ARCH-LM test or visualize volatility clustering.

 ### 5. Damage: